Warm pools

 Revisit after major dependency upgrades—warmth does not fix slow imports.

-Split measurements into connect, init, and handler phases when profiling.
+Split your measurements into connect, init, and handler phases when profiling—each phase points at a different fix.

 metrics-notes.js